yd00/Speech-Commands-LT/README.md

 # Speech-Commands-LT
-Long-tailed version of the Speech Commands dataset
+Speech Commands-LT is a long-tailed version of the Speech Commands dataset.

 Download the orginal dataset (speech_commands_v0.01) using <a href="https://pytorch.org/audio/main/generated/torchaudio.datasets.SPEECHCOMMANDS.html">Pytorch</a>.